george-hawkins/esp32-setup-material/docs/NOTES.md

     <meta name="viewport" content="width=device-width, initial-scale=1">

-This works fine on Android and on large screen iOS devices like the iPad.
+This works fine on Android and on large-screen iOS devices like the iPad.
 However, it has issues on devices with a smaller screen.
 In the material-wifi-setup app, Safari helpfully zooms in when the password entry dialog pops up.
 The zooming is triggered by the text input field in the dialog - if the font size for the input text is less than 16px, Safari automatically zooms in so you can see the text that you're entering more easily.
-This is a useful feature, the problem is that it also zooms the background, i.e. the rows showing all the visible WiFi access points - this is OK, when the dialog is visible, but when the dialog is closed the the background remains zoomed.
-This spoils the app-like feel of the whole thing - after zooming the lock icons are off screen and you have to scroll about to see everything.
+This is a useful feature, the problem is that it also zooms the background, i.e. the rows showing all the visible WiFi access points - this is OK when the dialog is visible, but when the dialog is closed the background remains zoomed.
+This spoils the app-like feel of the whole thing - after zooming the lock icons are off-screen and you have to scroll about to see everything.

 There's a staggering number of web pages on how to address this, the vast majority pointing out that approach X was what you used to have to do, but X no longer works and you should now do Y, with other pages insisting that Y is completely the wrong approach and reflects a misunderstanding of the underlying issue.

 Many sites mention setting `user-scalable=no` but enough other more credible sources argue that this isn't the way to go (though in the end, I went for something very similar).

-I initially thought the issue was to with dialog boxes, as it's the appearance of the password dialog that triggers the issue in this app, but it really does seem to be font size of the field used for inputing the password.
-The default Angular styles means this defaults to 14px.
+I initially thought the issue was to with dialog boxes, as it's the appearance of the password dialog that triggers the issue in this app, but it really does seem to be font size of the field used for inputting the password.
+The default Angular styles mean this defaults to 14px.
 Simply changing the styling would probably resolve things.

 However, I didn't want to fiddle with the styling to keep iOS happy.
 Using the simulator that comes with Xcode 11, I tried out almost every suggested `viewport` variant I came across on the web with the _iPhone SE (2nd generation)_ (I also tried them with the _iPad (7th generation)_ and the _iPhone 11_ but quickly found that the larger the screen the less likely one was to trigger this issue).